Assassinsarms/Classification-of-AF-Onset-from-ECG-data-using-a-1D-Convolutional-Neural-Network-and-Random-Forest/README.md

 At the end of the file, there is an implementation of the Extra Trees classifier for the ECG data.

-Performance metrics taken for all classifiers are the confusion matrix, precision, recall and F1 score.
+Performance metrics taken for all classifiers are the confusion matrix, accuracy, precision, recall and F1 score.